 Message consumption is slow.

 If you want to check whether it is caused by traffic throttling, you can configure an alarm for excessive bandwidth and then check whether the bandwidth peak of the instance has been reached in Monitoring > Instance; if so, you need to upgrade the bandwidth peak.
-For more information on how to upgrade the instance configuration, please see Upgrading Instance.
+For more information on how to upgrade the instance configuration, see Upgrading Instance.

 If the server doesn't have a performance issue, there is a high probability that the consumption capacity of the client is insufficient.
 First, take a look at the correspondence between partitions and consumers as shown below.
 If a consumer consumes too many partitions, we recommend you add more consumers, so that one consumer consumes one partition.

-You can also check the client load metrics, such as the client CPU, memory size, and network interface.
+Check the client load metrics, such as the client CPU, memory size, and network interface.
 If it is a Java process, you should pay attention to GC and heap memory usage.